 Building Trust: Establishing a Strong Therapist-Client Relationship

-As a therapist I help my clients to understand their feelings and behaviours better, to help them set achieveable therapy goals with the appropriare support and guidance to achieve them, whilst all the while taking into account the unique preferences and needs of the individual in front of me.
+As a therapist I help my clients to understand their feelings and behaviours better, to help them set achievable therapy goals with the appropriate support and guidance to achieve them, whilst all the while taking into account the unique preferences and needs of the individual in front of me.

-I am aiming to help my client develop coping mechanisms and tools to given them agency in managing their own mental health, so that they feel supported and empowered to work towards improving their wellbeing.
+I am aiming to help my client develop coping mechanisms and tools to give them agency in managing their own mental health so that they feel supported and empowered to work towards improving their wellbeing.

-If you don't feel that your therapist is the right person to support you in this way, then don't feel embarassed or scared to say so.
+If you don't feel that your therapist is the right person to support you in this way, then don't feel embarrassed or scared to say so.

 My only interest is in helping people get better and I realise that I am not going to be the right person for everyone in that respect, so I never take offence if someone decides I'm not a good fit, and I offer to find an alternative therapist that I think will be a better fit for them if such a scenario arises.